-The Appalachian Trail Conservancy (ATC) announced yesterday the recipients of this year’s North Carolina Appalachian Trail (A.T.)
-License Plate grants for projects which enhance the Appalachian National Scenic Trail in North Carolina. $35,000 was granted this spring to twelve individuals and partner organizations including Trail clubs, schools, botanists and ecologists, environmental & conservation groups, and civic organizations.
+The Appalachian Trail Conservancy (ATC) have announced this year’s recipients of North Carolina Appalachian Trail (A.T.)
+License Plate grants for projects which enhance the Appalachian National Scenic Trail in North Carolina. $35,000 was granted this spring to eleven individuals and partner organizations including Trail clubs, schools, botanists and ecologists, and environmental & conservation groups.
 Overall, A.T. specialty license plate sales in North Carolina bring the ATC about $120,000 each year.

 Specialty license plates for the A.T. are a way to support the ATC in its work to sustain the Trail into the future.
 A.T. specialty license plates are currently offered in Virginia, Tennessee, North Carolina, and Georgia.